osantana/development-guidelines/source/architecture.rst

 Architecture
 ============

-Good architecture is a important subject at Olist.
+Good architecture is a important subject.
 This section will describe some guidelines that must be followed when architecting a product or solution.

 .. _general-rules: